Keyboard shortcuts

 4. If a file is silent on the area and doesn’t need to speak to it, leave it.

 Don’t skip step 2 on the theory that a change was “internal.”
-If you’re unsure whether a change was user-visible, the doc check is the answer: if neither file mentions the area, it was internal; if one does, your change probably affects that file.
+If you’re unsure whether a change is worth documenting, the doc check is the answer: if neither file mentions the area, it was internal; if one does, your change probably affects that file.

 See Writing READMEs and Writing Instructions for the content rules.